Detect data anomalies

 Select table to explore

-4. In the Spark SQL editor pane, click Add.
+5. In the Spark SQL Editor, click Add.
 A Spark SQL script appears.

-5. Optional: Open the script in split tab view to see the metadata and the new script side-by-side.
-Click in the new script tab and select Split tab to the right or Split tab to the left.
+6. Optional: Open the script in split tab view to see the metadata and the new script side-by-side.
+Click More in the new script tab and select Split tab to the right or Split tab to the left.

 Explore the data

 An environment provides serverless compute resources for your Spark SQL queries and notebooks to run within a lake.
-Before you write Spark SQL queries, create an environment in which to execute your queries.
+Before you write Spark SQL queries, create an environment in which to run your queries.

 Explore your data using the following SparkSQL queries.
-Enter the query into the New script pane.
+In the SparkSQL Editor, enter the query into the New Script pane.

 Sample 10 rows of the table